with food sponge?

 Natural history: The first Hawaiian animals found were on a sponge substrate near mangroves com.)
-(Note 1) It lays a white, ruffled egg mass and probably feeds on a slate-blue sponge (Haliclona sp.).
+(Note 1) Rachel Winn also recorded it from 18 m (60 ft).
+It lays a white, ruffled egg mass and probably feeds on a slate-blue sponge (Haliclona sp.).
 (Note 2)

-Distribution: Big Island and Oahu: widely distributed in the Indo-Pacific.
+Distribution: Big Island, Maui, Oahu and Kauai: widely distributed in the Indo-Pacific.

 It was first recorded in Hawaii from the mouth of Pearl Harbor by Spencer Verhoef on April 10, 2014.